KozlovVP/Qt-EmployeeMonitoring/README.md

 * Start chat with the employer

 ## Tech side
-By starting the "Coffee_boss" the employer starts server to which workers can connect.
+By starting "Coffee_boss" the employer starts server to which workers may connect.
 If the server isn't started, worker's app waits and autoconnects when the server is available

 ## Starting the Coffee_boss
 After opening app you see list of workers who have connected